CBIIT/bento-meta/python/bento_meta/pfb/README.md

 ## Node and Property

 The [``Node``](./pfb.Node.avsc) schema contains not only terminological metadata, but also key information for reconstituting the graph structure of the original data.
-In particular, ``Node.links`` describe how the node data being sent should be connected by "edges", "links", or "relationships" to other nodes of different types.
+In particular, the ``Node.links`` array describes how the node data being sent should be connected by "edges", "links", or "relationships" to other nodes of different types.
 See [below](#Link).

     {
       "name": "Node",